dfinity/portal/docs/developer-docs/setup/playground.md

 Motoko playground is a development environment that can be used to build and deploy Motoko canisters directly in the web browser using the Motoko playground canister.
 Motoko playground can also be run locally, or it can be utilized through the `dfx deploy --playground` command via the CLI.
 Canisters deployed to the playground use resources that are borrowed from a canister pool.
 All canisters deployed to the playground will time out after 20 minutes, and new canisters will need to be borrowed for further deployments past the timer.

-Motoko playground canisters provide the same functionality of a canister deployed to the mainnet network.
-This can be useful for quickly testing canisters and their workflows.
+Motoko playground canisters provide the ability to quickly test canisters and their workflows without needing to configure additional parameters, such as a cycles wallet.

 The Motoko playground is comprised of:
 - The playground's frontend asset canister, which contains: